 In UK law, the primary responsibility for complying with all legislation relevant to a company falls to the directors.
 It is their duty to ensure that their company complies with the law.
 Now, more than ever before, access to professional advice and assistance can be of considerable benefit to company directors to ensure they comply with their statutory duties.

 Our long established Corporate Compliance team offers a wide range of support, often beyond simply the formalities of compliance.

-The conduct expected of all directors of every company, regardless of size, is now laid down in statute and it will be much easier to bring directors to account for failure to comply.
-The Companies Act 2006 sets out 'directors' statutory duties', which include duties to:
+The conduct expected of all directors of every company, regardless of size, is laid down in statute and can bring directors to account for failure to comply.
+The Companies Act 2006 set out ‘directors’ statutory duties’, which include duties to: